-I was pretty confident those scratches would go away as the kiddo was fair-skinned as much as I was, and I knew for a fact that most superficial scratches like that may initially look like something coming from an encounter with some Bengal tiger only to fade away a little later and disappear in no time.
+I was pretty confident those scratches would go away as the kiddo was fair-skinned as much as I was.
+Most superficial scratches like that may initially look like something coming from an encounter with some Bengal tiger only to fade away a little later and disappear in no time.

 Still though, I felt terrible and was later on debating on whether I should have stopped by to apologize to his mom.
 Yet I felt a little ashamed because these kids were closer to 15 or 16 the most, and perhaps I was exaggerating—yet maybe not.